rawad96/Assignment/README.md

     node .\index.js
    ```

-I hope this will be helpful, and I look forward to your feedback. 😊
+I hope this will be helpful.😊